 On the shores of Lake Ontario, Oswego County encompasses an abundance of public waterfowl hunting opportunities.
-These include wetlands, marshes, swamps, and Lake Onwhere hunters wide variety isn't often you includes mulzones, as well dle and diver The county both of New eastern and fowl hunting means an exwaters. can pursue a of species.
-It get an area that tiple waterfowl as quality pudduck hunting. overlaps with York's northwestern waterzones. tra opening day and more opportunities for hunters.
+These include wetlands, marshes, swamps, and Lake Onwhere hunters wide variety isn't often you includes mulzones, as well dle and diver The county both of New eastern and fowl hunting means an exof species.
+It get an area that tiple waterfowl as quality pudduck hunting. overlaps with York's northwestern waterzones.